bikefrivolously/perlin-noise-art/README.md

 https://www.youtube.com/watch?v=BjoM9oKOAKY

 This program takes an image as input, and periodically generates a new image, which is the result of tracing particles flowing over the original.
-The Daniel's video explains it much better than I can.
+Daniel's video explains it much better than I can.

 **Note: the current version of this program will run infinitely.
 Make sure to stop it or you will eventually fill your drive with the generated images!**